-Automatic speech recognition, or ASR, is one of the technologies focused on voice that has the greatest impact; it’s transforming the way students learn, employees work and society functions.
-ASR technology is also creating opportunities to assist specific communities of individuals, such as those navigating life or their studies with disabilities.
+Automatic speech recognition technology (ASR) is having a great impact on the world.
+This technology is already transforming the way students learn, employees work and society functions.
+ASR is also creating opportunities to assist specific communities of individuals, such as those navigating life or their studies with disabilities.

 What is ASR?

-Advanced versions of ASR technologies now incorporate what is known as Natural Language Processing (NLP).
+Advanced versions of ASR transcription technologies now incorporate what is known as Natural Language Processing (NLP).
 These capture real conversations between people and use machine intelligence to process them.
-The accuracy provided by ASR is dependent on many factors, including speaker volume, background noise, the recording equipment used and more.
+Still, the results will vary when it comes to ASR transcription.
+Many factors influence the accuracy provided by ASR, including speaker volume, background noise, the quality of the involved recording equipment and more.

-- An individual or a group speaks and an ASR software detects this speech.
+- An individual or a group speaks, and the ASR software detects this speech.

 - The device then creates a wave file of the words it hears.